• Skip to primary navigation

 • Because you are using canned corn you can make these anytime of the year.

-Chives - we use chives in these buttermilk corn fritters but you could also use finely chopped spring onions.
+• Chives - we used chives but you could also use finely chopped spring onions.

-Oil - Use a light flavored oil like vegetable oil, you will need at least ½ cup of oil for deep frying.
+• Oil - use a light flavored oil like vegetable oil, you will need at least ½ cup of oil for frying.

-Step 1 & 2 - Place the flour, baking powder, coriander powder, and cumin powder into a large mixing bowl.
-Use a wooden spoon, or a fork to combine the ingredients.
+Place the flour, baking powder, coriander powder, and cumin powder into a large mixing bowl.
+Then use se a wooden spoon, whisk, or a fork to combine the dry ingredients.

-Step 3 - Drain the canned corn kernels and add to the flour mixture, along with the creamed corn, milk, eggs, and chives.
+Then drain the canned corn kernels add to the flour mixture along with the creamed corn, milk, eggs, and chives.

-Step 4 - Use a wooden spoon to mix well, then season with salt and pepper.
+Use a wooden spoon to mix well.
+Season with salt and pepper.

 Carefully drop heaped tablespoons of the batter into the hot oil.
 Then use the back of the spoon to flatten the tops of the fritters.
 When the bottom of the fritter is golden brown carefully flip it over and cook the other side.